Finding Content

 - CC BY-SA – Attribution + ShareAlike

-- CC0 – Public domain (no attribution required)
+- CC0 – Public domain (no attribution required, although we still include it for consistency)

 Avoid materials labeled ND (No Derivatives) or NC (Non-Commercial) unless your intended use aligns with those restrictions.